January 05, 2022

 Cells do not become cancerous overnight.
 Instead, the cervix's healthy cells eventually develop unusual alterations, known as precancerous lesions.
 Doctors use terms like cervical intraepithelial neoplasia, squamous intraepithelial lesion, and dysplasia to describe these precancerous abnormalities.
 The pre-cancers are evaluated on a scale of 1- 3, based on their abnormality.

-Cervical cancers then arise from cells that have undergone pre-cancerous alterations, although only a limited percentage of women with pre-cancers of the cervix will develop full-blown cancer.
+Cervical cancers then arise from cells that have undergone pre-cancerous alterations, although only a limited percentage of women with pre-cancers of the cervix will develop this disease.
 It’s been noted that pre-cancerous cells or lesions in most women will disappear without therapy.
 Pre-malignancies, in some situations, can develop into actual cancers in some women.
 Cervical pre-malignancies can be treated to prevent almost all cervical cancers.

 The most important advance in cervical cancer screening is the Pap Smear and high-risk HPV testing.
 If anything unusual is spotted, a cervical biopsy will be prescribed.